-Although Manhattan boasts a large inventory of luxury real estate, it seems that the rich and famous tend to flock together.
+Although Manhattan boasts a large inventory of the luxury real estate, it seems that the rich and famous tend to flock together.
 The 740 Park Avenue co-op building is not only amongst the top luxury buildings in the city, but it is also very popular with celebrities as well as the wealthy elite.
 Such recognizable names as David Koch, Vera Wang, Howard Marks, John Thain, and Jonathan Sobel call the building home, with new names rumored to be moving in.
 Here’s a look at what the building offers to exclusive buyers.

 Although the building dates back to 1929, 740 Park Avenue has remained a legendary address thanks to the notables of past and present that call it home.
 Jacqueline Kennedy Onassis’ grandfather built the building, and the fashionable first lady lived in it for a time as a child.
 The building continues to command some of the highest prices in New York City real estate.

-Another hallmark of 740 Park Avenue is that it was built by architect Rosario Candela, famous for having created some of the most luxurious pre-war buildings in New York.
-Candela is often credited for designing the city’s first setbacks, and signature penthouses and his designs have only become more coveted over the years, especially 740 Park Avenue.
-Most of his most famous designs were constructed in the mid to late 1920s before the Market crashed.
+Another hallmark of 740 Park Avenue it being, built by architect Rosario Candela, famous for having created some of the most luxurious pre-war buildings in New York.
+Candela often credited for designing the city’s first setbacks and signature penthouses, and his designs have only become more coveted over the years, especially 740 Park Avenue.
+Most of his buildings constructed in the mid to late 1920s before the Market crashed.

-The building first opened to inhabitants in 1930, during the depression and so did not fully realize its potential until the 1980s.
-Since then, prices have continued to soar, and only applicants with a liquid net worth of $100 million are considered for residency.
+The building first opened to residents in 1930, during the depression, and so did not fully realize its potential until the 1980s.
+Since then, prices have continued to soar, and only applicants with a liquid net worth of $100 million considered for residency.
 That said, other factors are taken into consideration as well, as the notoriously fussy co-op board has rejected such luminaries as Barbara Streisand, Neil Sedaka, and billionaire Leo Blavatnick.